 Bachelor of Science (Honours); Graduate Diploma of Exercise and Sports Science; Graduate Diploma of Education; AMI/NAMTA Certificate in Orientation to Adolescent Studies.

 Nick is an experienced educator with a background in both senior and primary education.
 He began work at the college in 2015 to lead the Senior Phase and establish a program that is underpinned by Montessori principles as well as meeting the needs of the Queensland Curriculum and Assessment Authority and ensuring students develop the necessary skills and meet the prerequisites for tertiary or further education.
+He is currently preparing the school to become an International Baccalaureate world school, which will offer the IB Career-related programme.

 Why are you involved with Montessori Education?